Regional Representation for the Oregon Fish and Wildlife Commission: Why it Matters and How You Can Support It. Part 2

 The Bill - HB3086

-Oregon Hunters Association and numerous other organizations are supporting this bill as written or amendment #2.
+Oregon Hunters Association and numerous other organizations are supporting this bill.

 Following the 2020 census, Oregon was granted an additional congressional seat.
 This requires a revision to the current Oregon Fish and Wildlife Commission, which previously drew its commissioners from each of the five districts and two at large members.
 This is an opportunity to restructure the Commission based on regional representation instead of aligning it based on population.